 What Stories Do You Tell Yourself About Your Barriers? - Living Adventurously #8

 Sarah Lister was drifting through her twenties until a 'doorstep mile' moment of commitment saw her quit her unloved job and begin again.
 Today Sarah lives in a cosy cottage at the foot of beautiful fells in the Peak District National Park.
 She works as a coach these days and this has given her a new way of thinking, teaching her that a fresh perspective comes from asking open, non-judgemental questions.
-I arrived at Sarah's house in a torrential storm.
-I was soaking wet and a bit fed-up.
-So when Sarah invited me to join her for a swim in the stream cascading down the mountain behind her village I was not particularly keen.
-But I remembered one of life's immutable rules: you never regret a wild swim.
-And, sure enough, the hills were beautiful, the waterfall was bracing and bouncing and we galloped back down the hill happy, and hungry for homemade pizza.

 PLEASE SUBSCRIBE TO THE LIVING ADVENTUROUSLY PODCAST